 But if masculinity is culturally relative, then why are so many people (both men and women) lamenting the seeming loss of masculinity in our culture?
 Why are sociologists putting out books about how we’re losing generations of men to “guy culture?” — men who don’t want to commit themselves to anything but playing video games and drinking beer?
 How does that explain the disaster that’s become the dating and marriage market in the US?

-And cultural relativism can’t completely explain it.
+Cultural relativism can’t completely explain it.
 If it did, men would simply adapt with new norms and move on.
-To a degree we are.
-But developmentally, we’re not.
-We can’t ignore that we ARE biologically different.
+To some degree we are, but developmentally, we’re not.
+We can’t ignore that we are biologically different.
 Men have ten times the amount of testosterone pumping through us, which makes up bigger, stronger, urges us to take more risks, be more violent, less empathetic, want more sex, and achieve greater feats.
-This all on average of course, and there are exceptions.
+This is all on average, of course, and there are exceptions.
 But the point remains.
 Everyone seems to agree with the sentiment that western men have lost something in the past few generations.